gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 Like most of the things in her shop, she doesn't want to part with the vinyl record because it reminds her of when she used to «play» (wink, wink, knock, knock) Twister with Anne Bonny, Jack Rackham, and Mary Read aboard the «Ranger».

-The _**discount voucher**_ the _**Pirate Bosses**_ gave them has a typo, and if you take _**Lulock Holmes' magnifying glass**_ (Lulock Holmes is Sherlock Holmes' Caribbean cousin and the first pirate detective in literature) you can read the fine print.
+The _**discount voucher**_ the _**Pirate Lady Bosses**_ gave them has a typo, and if you take _**Lulock Holmes' magnifying glass**_ (Lulock Holmes is Sherlock Holmes' Caribbean cousin and the first pirate detective in literature) you can read the fine print.
 Where it should say «Presenting this voucher will get you a 50% discount on pirate merchandise OR a 50% discount on board games», it actually says «Presenting this voucher will get you a 50% discount on pirate merchandise AND a 50% discount on board games».

 So, they can use the discount voucher to get the _**Twister vinyl**_ decal completely free, and Maxine can't refuse because, frankly, it's the cheapest and most useless thing she has in the shop.